rkharya/Ansible---Docker-EE/README.md

   3. All the operating system have atleast 2 disks, one for OS boot and the other one for Docker Enterprise usage.
   4. Playbook expects to run from a build server having Ansible version 2.3.2 installed and have connectivity to all the target hosts w/ password less SSH access.
   5. It expects some of the environement variable to be setup as global-vars, details are captured in respective sections.
+  6. This playbook is written for environment which works behind proxy, if not needed certain sub-tasks should be skipped.
-  6. Same is the case with certain environemental files like /etc/hosts, Cisco VIC enic driver RPM etc to be present in files sections of certain roles.
+  7. Same is the case with certain environemental files like /etc/hosts, Cisco VIC enic driver RPM etc to be present in files sections of certain roles.
 Ansible play-book tree structure -

               [root@NFS ansible]# pwd